 How much must be withheld?

-For the majority of cases where the withholding provisions apply the buyer will be required to be withhold will be one-eleventh of the contract price (the amount shown as the purchase price but excluding adjustments made at settlement).
+For the majority of cases where the withholding provisions apply, the buyer will be required to withhold one-eleventh of the contract price (the amount shown as the purchase price but excluding adjustments made at settlement).

 Where the purchase price includes non-monetary consideration the value of that part of the consideration must also be included

 Where the contract specifies that the margin scheme is to apply, then the buyer must withhold 7% of the contract price.

 Obligations for sellers

 As of 1 July 2018, all sellers of residential premises (both new and and existing) and potential residential land must notify the buyer, in writing, whether the buyer will be required to withhold an amount in respect of the GST applicable to the contract price.
 The notification from the seller can form part of the contract documentation or provided to the buyer separately.

 If no GST is payable then the seller need only notify the buyer that there is no requirement to withhold.

 A notification is not required where the contract is for the sale and purchase of commercial residential premises, or potential residential land acquired for a creditable purpose by a GST registered entity.

 What must be included in the seller notification?